StarRider/Selenium/README.md

 2. selenium_tut3.py<br>

 # Rules Related to Scraping
 There are rules on scraping.
-If you don't do it they proper way then your project work could backfire you and you might be facing some litigation issues.<br>
+If you don't do it the proper way then your project work could backfire you and you might be facing some litigation issues.<br>
 To get the basic idea on the legal and ethical aspects of scraping view these links:<br>
 1. https://www.quora.com/Is-scraping-and-crawling-to-collect-data-illegal
 2. https://www.datahen.com/legal-ethical-aspects-data-scraping/